St Mary's Mathematics Page

 Here is a short video which might show what we mean about deep learning of something you might think is quite simple - you might be surprised at the advanced language used at such a young age...

-Our written calculation policy to this page so you can see the methods we use to teach written calculation but if you would like any other information about how maths is taught here at St Mary's please come and have a chat with Miss Taft - Year 5 teacher and Maths Coordinator.
+If you would like any other information about how math's is taught here at St Mary's please come and have a chat with Miss Taft - Year 5 teacher and Math's Coordinator.

 During these times, teachers are evolving and adapting to a more restricted way of teaching and grouping pupils.
 Nationally, the DFE also released further maths guidance which arose from the work of the NCETM, to support planning for maths at each stage.
 However this guidance was planned before Covid became part of our lives and so providing interventions and boosters for some pupils will be impacted.
 With that in mind, teachers are continuing to teach math's using the kinds of examples and strategies shown on this page.
 Classes are working hard to cover and revise work from the previous year.
 The children are seated in rows according to government guidelines, with some resources now not as readily available due to the schools Risk Assessment.
 Staffing to provide additional support may be subject to change, according to the needs, health and safety of each bubble.